Characterizing higher-order representations through generative diffusion models explains human decoded neurofeedback performance: Materials and Methods

-where \( \lambda \) is a balancing factor that scales the reinforcement learning reward component relative to the diffusion model's denoising loss \citep{black2023training}.
-We modeled denoising as a Markov Decision Process, with state \( s_t \), action \( a_t \) (generating \( x_{t-1} \)), and reward \( R(x) \) at the final step \( x_0 \).
-Finally, we used the REINFORCE algorithm \citep{williams1992simple} to optimize \( \theta \), computing cumulative reward:

-where \(\gamma\) \((0 < \gamma < 1)\) is the discount factor (emphasizing the importance of near-term rewards while still accounting for long-term outcomes).
-The return \(G_t\) represents the total reward the agent expects to accumulate from time \(t\) onward and is used to guide parameter updates.

 The REINFORCE algorithm updates the policy parameters \(\theta\) using the likelihood ratio policy gradient.
-The gradient of the expected reward with respect to \(\theta\) is given by:

-where \(J(\theta)\) is the objective function representing expected reward.
+The gradient of the expected reward with respect to \(\theta\) is given by $\nabla_{\theta} J(\theta) = \mathbb{E}_{\pi} \left[ \sum_{t=1}^T G_t \nabla_{\theta} \log \pi_{\theta}(a_t | s_t) \right]$, where \(J(\theta)\) is the objective function representing expected reward.
 This gradient provides the direction in parameter space that maximizes expected cumulative reward.
-In practice, this expectation is approximated through sampled episodes, resulting in the following update rule:

-where \(\alpha\) is the learning rate that controls the update step size.
-We stabilized training through gradient clipping (to prevent exploding gradients) and through employing a constant baseline function \(b(s_t) = \mathbb{E}[G_t]\), subtracted from \(G_t\) in the update rule, to reduce the variance of the policy gradient estimate without introducing bias \citep{sutton2018reinforcement}.
+In practice, this expectation is approximated through sampled episodes, resulting in the following update rule: where \(\alpha\) is the learning rate that controls the update step size.
+We stabilized training through gradient clipping (to prevent exploding gradients) and through employing a constant baseline function \(b(s_t) = \mathbb{E}[G_t]\), subtracted from \(G_t\) in the update rule, to reduce the policy gradient estimate variance without introducing bias \citep{sutton2018reinforcement}.
 We updated the parameters of the policy model in batches of 32 episodes, defined as `training epochs'.